OllieJT/rift-portfolio_2018-jekyll/_posts/2018-05-15-mnm-gaming.md

   ollie: true
   tom: true
 ---
-we were tasked with revamping their website to improve user experience and to better accommodate and promote rich media that they internally produce and publish

 Molotovs and Marshmallow Gaming, aside from having a fantastic name, have always strived to be more than just a fly-by-night esports team, to be sustainable and to be the standard for which UK esports teams are measured.